Be Nice to Me I'm Going to Be a Genius

 Image Description

-Illustration of a person breathing fire holding a bottle with black text on a white background
+Illustration of a green hand on the neck of a pink guitar with a white dove on top over black text on a white background

 Back Style